-- 1-1 or small intervention groups for extra phonics, literacy or maths support, using materials such as Catch-up, Precision Teaching, Speed-up or Teodorescu Handwriting Scheme. - Computer programmes.
+- small intervention groups for extra phonics, literacy or maths support, using materials such as Fresh Start, Precision Teaching, Power of 2 or Teodorescu Handwriting Scheme. - Computer programmes. - Social skills groups to help children form friendships and learn the skills needed to flourish socially.

-- Social skills groups to help children form friendships and learn the skills needed to flourish socially. - 1:1 and small group emotional literacy interventions including Arts Feelings
+• 1:1 and small group emotional literacy interventions including ELSA, Lego Therapy and sports therapy.

-We regularly work in partnership with and use the services, advice and support of outside agencies, such as the Educational Psychologist, Speech and Language therapist, Physiotherapist, Children and Adolescent Mental Health Service (CAMHS) or Behaviour Support Services.
+We regularly work in partnership with and use the services, advice and support of outside agencies, such as the Educational Psychologist, Speech and Language therapist, Physiotherapist, Children and Adolescent Mental Health Service (CAMHS), Mental Health Support Team or Behaviour Support Services.
 Parents' permission will always be gained before making a referral to any of these services.